-Noncompliance proportion the contra- put in place The non- integrity conversion The ope previous of repeated categories There is traceabilit affected chain and products ator fails to correct najor non-compliances or fails to correct other of non-compliances. o information from the r system to locate the roduct(s) in the supply prohibition of placing on the market with to organic production is Improvement of the implementation of precautionary measures and the controls that operator has put in place to ensure complementation of an action plan with the time limit set on the correction of noncompliance required.
-No reference to organic production in the lab and advertising of the entire lot or production concerned (crop(s) or animal(s) affected accordance with Article 42(1) of Regulation 2018/848, Prohibition of marketing products which reforganic production for a given period in according with Article 42(2) of Regulation (EU) 2018/848, New Conversion: certifier institutes a the at the iance. within f the pelling on run d) in (EU) fer to dance new
+- The precautionary measures are not proportionate and appropriate and the controls that the operator has put in place are not efficient. - The non-compliance affects the integrity of the organic or inconversion product. - The operator fails to correct previous major non-compliances or repeatedly fails to correct other categories of non-compliances. - There is no information from the traceability system to locate the affected product(s) in the supply chain and prohibition of placing products on the market with reference to organic production is not possible. - Corrective action for certification to continue: Improvement of the implementation of the precautionary measures and the controls that the operator has put in place to ensure compliance.
+Submission by the operator of an action plan within the time limit set on the correction of the noncompliance required. - No reference to organic production in the labelling and advertising of the entire lot or production run concerned (crop(s) or animal(s) affected) in accordance with Article 42(1) of Regulation (EU) 2018/848, - Prohibition of marketing products which refer to organic production for a given period in accordance with Article 42(2) of Regulation (EU) 2018/848, - New Conversion: certifier institutes a new conversion period, - Scope limitation: partial withdrawal of certification (i.e., crops, handler, field, product, etc.), - Denial of certification (new applicant) - Suspension of the certificate, - Withdrawal of the certificate.